Golden State Priority Project

 - Site must be located in a DAC or LIC census tract, as defined by the California Climate Investments Priority Populations Map.

-- Sites must install a minimum of 4 GSPP-eligible active connectors and can receive a rebate for up to 20 GSPP-eligible active connectors
+- Sites must install a minimum of 4 GSPP-eligible charging ports and can receive a rebate for up to 20 GSPP-eligible charging ports.

 Per CA Public Utilities Code 740.20, the installation of EV chargers must be completed by Electric Vehicle Infrastructure Training Program (EVITP) certified electricians.

-- If the electric vehicle charging installation supports a charging port supplying 25 kilowatts or more, at least 25% of the total electricians working on the crew, at all times during work hours, must hold EVITP certification.
+- If the electric vehicle charging supports a charging port supplying 25 kW or more, at least 25% of the total electricians working on the crew, at all times during work hours, must hold EVITP certification.

 - Be new equipment, installed for first time.